widgetic/pubsub.js/README.md

 	p.unsubscribe(handle);
 ```

-Alternatively, use the library as an AMD module (where possible, see
+Alternatively using the library as an AMD module (where possible, see
 [RequireJS](http://requirejs.org/) for more info):

 ```javascript